We inspect our school area and playground to make sure all areas are free of hazards and safe for children.

 Please try to bring your child by the starting time, so your child will not feel uncomfortable arriving after the other children.

 At dismissal, you will be given a carpool number to show while driving up.
-All parents drive up to Door E (see map).
+Parents drive up to the main entrance at the star (see map).
 The children in your carpool will be brought out to your car by a staff member or parent volunteer.

 Please observe the Entrance and Exit driving regulations explained on your driving pattern map in order to prevent accidents.
 Prince of Peace has directional signs that must be followed.
 Please remember to drive slowly and carefully in the parking lot at all times.